-Contributions to pay for the premiums of participating employees in the State Employee Dental Program are collected from the State of New Jersey, active employees, and former and retired members who have elected to participate under the rules of COBRA.
+Contributions to pay for the premiums of participating employees in the State Employee Dental Expense Program Fund are collected from the State of New Jersey, active employees, and former and retired members who have elected to participate under the rules of COBRA.
 The cost of the premiums is shared equally by the State of New Jersey and active State employees.
 Former and retired employees who have chosen to participate under the rules of COBRA pay the full cost of the premium.
 The State of New Jersey provides contributions through State appropriations.
-These appropriations are distributed to the SHBP on a biweekly and monthly basis.
+These appropriations are distributed to the DEPF on a biweekly and monthly basis.
 The active member share of the cost of premiums is paid to the State on a biweekly and monthly basis.
+Members participating under COBRA remit their payments on a monthly basis.